 The gallbladder stores bile, which is a substance that the liver produces.
 Bile breaks down fats for digestion.
 Without the gallbladder, the body cannot store as much bile, and it does not break down as much fat.

-While the possible immediate adverse effects of surgery, such as diarrhea, may lead to weight loss in the short term, gallbladder removal may actually lead to a higher long-term body mass index (BMI).
+While the possible immediate adverse effects of surgery, such as diarrhea, may lead to weight loss in the short term, gallbladder removal may actually lead to

 In this article, we explain what causes these weight changes and how to manage them.
 We also cover other ways in which gallbladder removal can affect health.

 Weight loss is common ahead of and after gallbladder removal.
 A doctor will request that people follow a low fat diet leading up to the surgery.